UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 Note that you might see two error messages regarding lua during the installation, you can safely ignore these, the installation will complete successfully after clicking "OK".

+In order for Git Bash to be able to find the location of TinyTex, you will need to [sign out of Windows](https://support.microsoft.com/en-us/windows/sign-out-of-windows-346925bb-024c-cd86-7a53-9066242a9ed3) and back in again.
+After doing that,
-You can check that the installation is working by opening a terminal and asking for the version of latex:
+you can check that the installation worked by opening a terminal and asking for the version of latex:

 ```
 latex --version